AronSoto/Predict_Stock_Market/README.md

 ## 🚀 Contributing

->[!IMPORTANT]
+> [!NOTE]
->Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
+> Contributions are welcome!
+If you find any issues or have suggestions for improvements.
+>
+> Feel free to open an issue or submit a pull request.

 ## <img src="https://i.pinimg.com/originals/9d/d1/a0/9dd1a0c90caa865e3718947e2b91d35e.gif" width="35" align="left">About Me